spencertipping/ni/doc/cheatsheet.md

 * `g`: General sorting
   * `gB` - sort rows ascending by the lexicographic value of the second column
     * Lexicographic value is determined by the ordering of characters in the ASCII table.
-    * `ni id:a id:C g` will put the capital `C` before the lower-case `a`, because capital Latin letters precede lowercase Latin letters in ASCII.
+    * `ni ia iC g` will put the capital `C` before the lower-case `a`, because capital Latin letters precede lowercase Latin letters in ASCII.
   * `gC-` - sort rows *descending* by the lexicographic value of the third column
    * `gCA-` - sort rows first by the lexicographic value of the third column, ascending.
 For rows with the same value for the third column, sort by *descending* value of the first column.
   * `gDn` - sort rows ascending by the *numerical* value of the fourth column.